- Twin-spotted rattlesnakes are named for the double rows of spots on their backs.

 The range of the twin-spotted rattlesnake also overlaps in some areas with the rock rattlesnake (Crotalus lepidus).
 Rock rattlesnakes are also smaller snakes that rarely grow more than 32 inches in length.
 Like twin-spotted rattlesnakes, rock rattlesnakes also come in various colors and patterns that help them to blend in with their surroundings.
 These snakes may be light gray, pink, brown, tan, or dark gray.
 They also have dark speckling or mottling patterns along their backs.

 However, while they do share some similarities, the spots and blotches of rock rattlesnakes are not nearly as uniform as the spots of the twin-spotted rattlesnake, and their bodies are thicker and heavier.
-In addition, many rock rattlesnakes have dark bands spaced out along their bodies along with their spotted and speckled pattern.
+In addition, many rock rattlesnakes have dark bands spaced out along their bodies and their spotted and speckled pattern.

 Discover the "Monster" Snake 5X Bigger than an Anaconda